timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-02-21
+# Objectives for Today 2025-02-23

 - Just Chatting as we Get started & warmed up.
 - Writing more on the Prefab Article series.
-- Scene transitions from A to B in Turbo Boom! / Turtle Brains.
+- Cleanup scene transitions from A to B in Turbo Boom! / Turtle Brains.
 (Why RenderTarget's not working?)
-- Going until 'sleepy' then taking a nap/sleep... and seeing how the day unfolds.
-Didn't sleep last night.

 ## Events / Notices / Coming Soon